 Blockchain is a tool that approaches various business needs from an innovative perspective but is not an answer for all business problems.
 From this angle, the technology should be viewed as a tool to address a specific need and not as a goal in itself, learn more from this financial planning coach who is an expert in cryptocurrency.
 Therefore, it is important to understand the problem your business is trying to solve and consider the value that adopting blockchain could bring to your use case.
-Blockchain is a technology that adds value by fundamentally enhancing trust between multiple parties.
+Blockchain is a technology that adds value by fundamentally enhancing trust between multiple parties, differently from the usual finances with banks and checks, that many people use now a days, so the reason to get out of ChexSystems is just to have an ability to maintain a healthy financial life with these new systems.
 Some of the trust benefits it can bring to a business solution are:

 - Allowing multiple parties to access a single source of truth for transaction data